Nasty94/OMS/README.md

 NB!
-Currently database file is located in my local direcoty (see location).
-To connect to database, please check location in each method of the following files:
+Connection to database is shown in the following files:

 - com/demo/h2/DBUtils.java
 - demo/dao/EmployeeDAOImpl.java